fmelpignano/pokemon_challenge/README.md

 It contains everything related to the Shakespeare Translator client: the REST client interface and classes to map JSON quey/reply.

 To follow the service flow, I suggest to start from ShakespereanPokemonResource class; this class:
+* Receive a client request at /pokemon/{name} with the name being used as parameter for Poke API client calls
-* Call GET method on Poke API service to gather Pokemon information (specifically the species Id)
+* Call GET method on Poke API service to gather Pokemon information (specifically the species Id) using its name
-* Call GET method on Poke API service to gather information about the species using its Id (retrieve during previous step)
+* Call GET method on Poke API service to gather species description using its species Id
-* Call POST method on Shakespeare Translator API to translate the species description to Shakespeare language
+* Call POST method on Shakespeare Translator API to translate the species description to a Shakespeare language version
 * Send back the successful reply to the client with a status message

 The classes within the project have been documented and they will not be described in detail in this document.

 ## Highlights
-Among the different features offered by Quarkus and used in this project
+Among the different features offered by Quarkus and used in this project:

 * REST client interface

-Easy to build client interface but difficult to customize them especially when it comes to exception handling.
+Easy to build client interfaces but difficult to customize them especially when it comes to exception handling.

 * Logging

 Easy to plug logging mechanism but difficult to configure effectively.

 * Fault tolerance

 Only Timeout has been used, easy to put in place for Poke API and Shakespeare Translator API.
-* Testing

-Easy to put in place testing with rest-assured plugin and JUnit 5, enabling to check for response status and content as well as standard unit testing for classes; mockup solution are as well available to emulate external calls.

 However, especially for the latter, it could be useful to use a circuit breaker, since the service is throttling incoming requests (5 requests/hour).
 This way when the threshold has been reached subsequent calls can be avoided, sparing resources and avoiding pushing the deadline in the future.

+* Testing

+Testing is easy using rest-assured plugin and JUnit 5, enabling to check for response status and content as well as standard unit testing for classes; mockup solutions are as well available to emulate external calls.

 ## To be improved
 Several axes to improve available:

 * Observability

 Plugin exists for monitoring (Micrometer, no Prometheus out of the box) and traceability; not put in place at the moment but definitely a MUST.